oroinc/crm/Resources/doc/create_connector.md

 Create a new connector
 ----------------------

-A minimal connector can be defined as following :
+A minimal connector can be defined as following (note that you can use interface too) :
 ```php
 <?php
 namespace Acme\Bundle\DemoDataFlowBundle\Connector;